The Mauve Room

 From one window in the room, there are views of the surrounding meadows, lake and cattle, whilst from the other there are views of the formal terraces.
 Lady Constance liked formality, Sir John preferred the rustic.
 So they devised the curving balustrade accordingly.

-This room is unchanged since it was first built, save for the curtains.
+This room remains relatively unchanged since it was first built.
 All the white furniture was designed by Sir John Leslie and built on the Estate.
 Unfortunately, the original curtains crumbled after 110 years but new replicas were specially made by hand and are now adorning the windows in the room.